mncc8337/kerosene/README.md

 - FAT32 filesystem support (finally a serious feature hehe)
 ## Build and run
 ### Prerequisite
-- A [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a normal x86_64 elf GCC will compile it just fine (by adding some flags, see the commented CFLAGS lines in Makefile, note that they are not up-to-dated with the uncommented flags), the osdev wiki said we should use a cross compiler to avoid any unexpected errors
+- A [GCC cross compiler](https://wiki.osdev.org/GCC_Cross-Compiler). although a preinstalled GCC on linux will compile it just fine, the osdev wiki said we should use a cross compiler to avoid any unexpected errors. if you are lazy to install one, use `make all NO_CROSS_COMPILER=1` to compile using linux GCC (please do not report any errors if you use this option)
 - nasm
 - grub (and xorriso to gen iso image)
 - qemu